TomRyan-321/Cloud-One-Conformity-Azure-App-Registration-Powershell/README.md

+# Retired Script
+It is not recommend to use this script as more complete version are available based on the AZCLI tool.
+See https://github.com/felipecosta09/cloudone-azure-integration-tool

 # Cloud-One-Conformity-Azure-App-Registration-Powershell
 Powershell script to create the Cloud Conformity app registration with its required permissions.
 This will configure the App Registration with the name of 'Conformity Azure Access' and setup the required MS & AAD Graph Permissions.
 You are still required to grant admin consent and associate this app with your desired Azure subscriptions via the UI (currently no powershell cmdlets to allow granting of admin consent).